FERROX98/Multimedia-forensics-Vehicle-Trajectory-Forecasting/README.md

 ### Summary

 - **Generator:**
-    - Encodes historical trajectories, velocity, acceleration, and neighbor information using LSTM and MLP layers.
-Decodes this information to predict future trajectories.
+    - Encodes historical trajectories, velocity, acceleration, and neighbor information using LSTM and MLP layers.Decodes this information to predict future trajectories.
 - **Discriminator:**
   - Encodes trajectories using LSTM and MLP layers.
     Classifies the encoded trajectories as real or fake.